 It’s important to note that expats can continue making voluntary Class 3 National Insurance Contributions whilst living abroad, regardless of their country of residence.
 To do this, you’ll need to submit the NI38 form to HMRC, which can be found here.

 You can also request a State Pension forecast online or by submitting a BR19

 What to do next?

-If you’re a UK expat living abroad in countries such as Australia, UAE, South Africa, USA, or the EEA you can contact Brite Advisors for a free pension consultation.
+If you’re a UK expat living abroad in countries such as Australia, UAE, South Africa, USA, or the EEA you can contact Brite for a free pension consultation.
 We offer an all-in-one pension management service, including investment advice, retirement advice, evidence-based investing, transfers, pension trustee administration, and asset management.